-The Southern Kingdom of Judah, whose capital was Jerusalem, lasted for approximately 150 years longer than the Northern Kingdom of Israel (aka Samaria or Ephraim) before they, too, were finally sent into exile.
+The Southern Kingdom of Judah, whose capital was Jerusalem, lasted for approximately 150 years longer than the Northern Kingdom of Israel (aka Samaria or Ephraim) before they, too, were finally sent into exile by Babylon, the world’s superpower at that time.
 YHWH did not divorce Judah, like He did Israel (Samaria).
 Every single King in the northern Kingdom of Israel was evil.
 In Judah, there were only a handful of “good kings” out of 20 bad kings during the entire time of the Divided Kingdom.

 Judah’s Kings …Most of them EVIL, a few were “good”.